joeytwiddle/ut99-map-cleaner/README.md

 - [ ] Differentiate actors from brushes, maybe even types of actors, and allow different snapping to be applied.

 - [x] We could offer snapping for textures, but I'm not sure that would really have any value.

+- [ ] Show a diff on the web page, or at least a numerical indication of the number of changes made.